- Home

 telephone: 01274 089890 – option 2

-The funding agreement for the Academy dictates how many students it will be funded for in total.
-The Academy plans its operations such as staffing, timetabling, and provision of resources based on the funding received; this equates to the following provision:
+The funding agreement for our academy dictates how many students it will be funded for in total.
+We plan our operations such as staffing, timetabling, and provision of resources based on the funding received; this equates to the following provision:

 - In the secondary phase (Years 7 to 11) there are 245 places in each year group